apjanke/dotfiles/dots/README.md

 ## Organization

-The dot file hierarchies are arranged by OS/platform, under the `dotfiles` directory.
+The dot file hierarchies are arranged by OS/platform, under the `dots` directory.

-- `dotfiles/` - Configuration files meant to be installed under the user's home directory
+- `dots/` - Configuration files meant to be installed under the user's home directory
-  - `generic/` – Dot files for any OS, platform, or host.
+  - `all-os/` – Dot files for any OS, platform, or host.
 They either are portable, or have OS detection tests and only set OS-specific things as appropriate.
   - `<osname>/` - Dot files specific to an OS.
-These take precedence over corresponding generic dot files.
+These take precedence over corresponding all-os dot files.
-  - `<osname>/flat/` - Entries map to `~/.<name>`, and are linked whole: a directory here becomes a single symlink, which is how `~/.dots` works.
+  - `<osname>/flat/` - Entries map to `~/.<name>`, and are linked whole: a directory here becomes a single symlink, which is how `~/.dotlib` works.
 A leading dot is added, and a `.sh`/`.zsh`/`.bash` extension is stripped.
   - `<osname>/deep/` - A mirror of `$HOME`, for tracking individual files that live inside a subdirectory you don't want to claim as a whole (e.g. one file inside `~/.config/some-app/`).
 Nesting can go arbitrarily deep; only leaf files get symlinked, and intermediate directories are created as real directories in `~`.
 A path component starting with `_` installs with a leading `.` instead (e.g. `_config` → `.config`), so this repo never has to hold a literal dotfile that isn't actually meant to control the repo itself.
 A component that genuinely does start with `.` (like `.gitkeep`) is such a file, and is excluded outright: never linked, and never forces directory creation on its own.
 A leading `__` escapes to a literal `_`, for names that really do start with an underscore – zsh completion functions like `_git` being the main case.

 The two trees are siblings rather than one living inside the other, so that neither scanner can see the other's tree as content to link.
 An earlier layout put the deep tree at `<osname>/_deep/`, inside the flat namespace, and the flat scanner duly picked it up and created a bogus `~/._deep` symlink pointing at it.
 As siblings, that failure can't be expressed, rather than having to be guarded against.

 The two trees munge names differently, which is also deliberate.
 In the flat tree, *every* entry becomes a `~/.something`, so the dot is implicit and needs no marker; requiring one would mean `_bashrc.sh`, `_profile.sh`, `_gvimrc`, and so on for all of them, which distinguishes nothing.
 In `deep/`, only some components are dotted (`_config/btop/btop.conf` – one of three), so it has to be marked explicitly.
 Extension stripping likewise belongs only to the flat tree: those files are sourced rather than executed, so they carry no shebang, and the extension is the only language hint an editor gets.
 Files under `deep/` either already have a natural extension (`btop.conf`, `config.fish`) or would carry a shebang, so there is nothing there for stripping to fix.

-The files in the `<osname>/` directories (e.g. `macos`) shadow the corresponding files in `generic/` on machines that are of that OS.
+The files in the `<osname>/` directories (e.g. `macos`) shadow the corresponding files in `all-os/` on machines that are of that OS.
 This is a special-purpose mechanism for where I haven't been able to construct a single portable config file that works on all my OSes (e.g. using switch logic or conditional includes).
 I'd like to get rid of it entirely.
 As of 2023, I think I can: looks like `.gitconfig` supports conditional includes based on the OS it's running on; I just wasn't aware of that feature earlier.

 ## Dot file design